What is a drug?

 Many casual users of social drugs soon become dependent upon them (physically and psychologically), so the drug becomes a dominant feature of everyday life.
-To satisfy the desire for the effects of the drug, the user will do almost anything and this lead to problems such as:
+To satisfy the desire for the drug effects, the user can do almost anything, leading to problems such as:

 - Malnourishment — drug depresses the hunger

-- Financial problems — drugs can be expensive and addicted ones start to stealing
+- Financial issues — drugs can be expensive, and addicted ones start stealing

 - Infection — needles led to infection by injecting drugs, including HIV and hepatitis

-The drugs may also lead to dangerous behaviour such as poorly coordinated driving after drinking alcohol or erratic behaviour when using a hallucinogen.
+The drugs may also lead to dangerous behavior such as poorly coordinated driving after drinking alcohol or erratic behavior when using a hallucinogen.

 The brain is affected by several drugs:

-Many drugs have their effects at synapses (transfer nerve impulses as chemicals called neurotransmitters).
-Drugs also have their effects by changing the concentration of neurotransmitters, or by mimicking what they do.
+Many drugs affect synapses (transfer nerve impulses as chemicals called neurotransmitters).
+Drugs also have their effects by changing the concentration of neurotransmitters or by mimicking what they do.

-Alcohol affects the emotional centres in the forebrain and acts as a depressant.
-It overrules normal social restraints and at low concentration, alcohol, therefore ‘lifts’ social inhibitions.
+Alcohol affects the emotional centers in the forebrain and acts as a depressant.
+It overrules standard social restraints, and alcohol, therefore, ‘lifts’ social inhibitions at low concentration.

-At high concentrations, the life-support centres in the medulla are depressed.
+At high concentrations, the life-support centers in the medulla are depressed.
 As a result, breathing may stop, causing brain damage or even death.

 In peripheral nerves, alcohol slows down impulses causing slower reactions.
 It also affects nerves that control blood flow to the skin, causing its flushing.

-Nicotine in tobacco smoke is a stimulant which mimics the natural neurotransmitters in the part of the nervous system concerned with the control of heartbeat and blood pressure.
+Nicotine in tobacco smoke is a stimulant that mimics the natural neurotransmitters in the part of the nervous system concerned with controlling heartbeat and blood pressure.

 Alcohol is widely available legally in many countries and is an unusual drug.
-Even youngsters that cannot buy alcohol legally may still be able to obtain it quite easily.
-Apart from some cultures which ban alcohol, very few people have never tried the drug and most young people would not consider it as a ‘drug of abuse’.
+Even youngsters that cannot buy alcohol legally may still be able to obtain it quite quickly.
+Apart from some cultures that ban alcohol, very few people have tried the drug, and most young people would not consider it a ‘drug of abuse.’

-However, alcohol is an addictive drug and causes great damage when used in excess and many people underestimate the quantity of alcohol they intake.
+However, alcohol is an addictive drug and causes significant damage when used in excess, and many people underestimate the quantity of alcohol they intake.

-- Cardiovascular effects cover anaemia (alcohol poisons bone marrow) and fats are deposited in the coronary arteries.
+- Cardiovascular effects cover anemia (alcohol poisons bone marrow), and fats are deposited in the coronary arteries.

 - Warmblood flows to the skin as its blood vessels dilate.
 The body feels warm and comfortable, but hypothermia may result in low environmental temperatures.

-- Alcohol’s 1 unit is the amount that can be processed by the liver in 1 hour in the average person.
-This is identically tantamount to one glass of wine, half a pint of potation, or one measure of spirits.
+- Alcohol’s 1 unit is the amount the liver can process in 1 hour in the average person.
+This is equivalent to one glass of wine, half a pint of potation, or one measure of spirits.

 - Liver cells work harder to detoxify the alcohol.
-Cells lining blood vessels are damaged causing cirrhosis — liver functions began to fail.
+Cells lining blood vessels are damaged, causing cirrhosis — liver functions begin to fail.

-- Kidneys cannot reabsorb water which led to the excretion of too much water and the body becomes dehydrated (this is responsible for the headache following a drinking bout).
+- Kidneys cannot reabsorb water, leading to too much water excretion, and the body becomes dehydrated (this is responsible for the headache following a drinking bout).

-- Drugs irritate the intestines, cause indigestion, nausea, diarrhoea and ulcers.
+- Drugs irritate the intestines and cause indigestion, nausea, diarrhea, and ulcers.

 - In pregnant women, alcohol crosses the placenta to the fetus.
-As a result, the child develops slowly, especially its nervous system and this is called fetal alcohol syndrome.
+As a result, the child develops slowly, especially its nervous system, called fetal alcohol syndrome.

-- Tongue and oesophagus cancers are possible in heavy drinkers.
+- Tongue and esophagus cancers are possible in heavy drinkers.

-Many drugs have their effect by altering the activity of the nervous system and is also be harmed by medical conditions.
+Many drugs have their effect by altering the nervous system’s activity and are also harmed by medical conditions.